gabrielccarvalho/gabrielccarvalho/README.md

 ## 🏄🏽‍♂️ My hobbies
   - I like to surf
-  - I often play couple musical instruments
+  - I often play guitar
-  - I enjoy coding a lot
+  - I code as a hobby too

 ## 💬 Want to talk to me?
-  - I can easily be reached in my <a href="mailto:caampos22@gmail.com">email</a>.
+  - I can easily be reached in my <a href="mailto:contato@gabrielcampos.com.br">email</a>.
+  - You can reach me through <a href="https://www.linkedin.com/in/gabriel-campos-b7618418a/" target="_blank">linkedin</a> as well!

+## 🔨 What I've built:
+  - You can check my <a href="https://gabrielcampos.com.br">website</a>.
+  - You can also check my public repos!

 # 👋🏽 That's all folks!
 ### Hope you enjoyed and take care 🔥